 For seniors considering switching to a Medicare Advantage plan during the current Medicare open enrollment period — which runs through Dec.
 7 — choosing a plan might be tougher than ever.

-That doesn’t mean seniors will have that many Medicare Advantage plans to choose from, though.
-These alternatives to the traditional Medicare program are offered by private insurers that contract with the federal government’s Medicare program, so plan availability can vary widely from county to county.
+That doesn’t mean seniors will have that many plans to choose from, though.
+Medicare Advantage plans are the private insurance alternative to traditional Medicare.
+They are offered by private insurers that contract with the federal government’s Medicare program, so plan availability can vary widely from county to county.

-On average, seniors will have 28 Medicare Advantage plans to choose from for 2020, according to the KFF analysis.
-That is up from 24 plans for 2019 and the highest average number of available plans since 2010.
+On average, seniors will have access to 33 Medicare Advantage plans for 2021, according to the KFF analysis.
+That is up from 28 plans for 2020 and the highest average number of available plans in the past decade.

-Besides the plan availability in their area, another factor that will help seniors narrow down their Medicare Advantage options is the presence of any “extras” that come with a plan.
+Besides the plan availability in their area, another factor that will help seniors narrow down their Medicare Advantage options is any “extra” benefits that come with a plan.

-Medicare Advantage plans must provide all the same benefits as Original Medicare, which is the other of two main types of Medicare.
+Medicare Advantage plans must provide all the same benefits as Original Medicare.
 But Medicare Advantage plans can offer additional benefits that aren’t covered by Original Medicare — and many do.

-For example, the following five “extra” benefits are offered by a majority of 2020 Medicare Advantage plans, according to the KFF analysis:
+For example, the following “extra” benefits are offered by a majority of 2021 Medicare Advantage plans, according to the KFF analysis:

 - Bathroom safety devices: 6%